kadena-community/kadena.js/packages/apps/wallet-sdk-example/src/components/docs.md

 ---

-## Conclusion

-The Kadena Wallet SDK offers a comprehensive set of tools to integrate Kadena blockchain functionalities into your wallet applications easily.
-Designed with developers in mind, it ensures that even those with intermediate experience can build robust wallets without delving into the complexities of blockchain interactions.

-By providing clear methods with well-defined parameters, the SDK simplifies tasks such as transaction creation, account querying, and handling cross-chain transfers.
-With the Kadena Wallet SDK, building wallets on Kadena is as clear as day.

-For more information and advanced usage, please refer to the SDK documentation and explore the various classes and methods provided.

----

 ## Happy Coding!

-With the Kadena Wallet SDK and Kadena HD Wallet, you're well-equipped to build powerful and secure wallet applications on the Kadena blockchain.
-Dive into the documentation, explore the features, and start building today!
+With the Kadena Wallet SDK, Kadena HD Wallet, ande Kadena Kode-UI you're well-equipped to build powerful and secure wallet applications on the Kadena blockchain.
+Please use this example app as a Reference and dive into the documentation, explore the features, and start building today!

 ---